 It also doubles as a health food shop, complete with a good supply of vitamins, supplements, oils and food products to nourish your mind, body and soul.

 It’s not an entirely vegetarian restaurant, but Thai Time boasts a substantial vegetarian section with traditional favorites, including pad Thai, stir-fry dishes, tofu soup, curries and crispy, fresh-from-the-wok vegetable nems.
 This will come as a relief to those who have had to eat a papaya salad while everyone else around them tucked into fragrantly mouthwatering green and red curries.
 As with most Thai food in Paris, the offerings here are beautifully presented—sticky rice comes packed in a little bamboo basket, and ingredients are fresh and colorful.

 6, rue Cardinale, in the 6th.

 Kate Ross is a London-born freelance journalist and former resident of Jakarta who came to Paris to intern at the International Herald Tribune.
 She now spends her days writing gig reviews, embracing her inner bobo and blogging about it all.

-Editor’s note: We have a number of partners who specialize in foodie tours of Paris (read more about them under the Foodie Tours section).
+Editor’s note: We have a number of partners who specialize in foodie trips of Paris (read more about them under the Foodie Trips section).
 Whether you want to sample macarons, French olive oils or foie gras, this can be one of the most scrumptious experiences you’ll have in Paris.
 GG2P members are always offered discounts.